-INCAE Business School holds three prestigious global accreditations, providing its graduates all the benefits of a globally recognized degree, which is an important jumpstart for any international career.
+INCAE Business School holds four prestigious global accreditations, providing its graduates all the benefits of a globally recognized degree, which is an important jumpstart for any international career.
 INCAE was the first business school in Latin America to receive all three such accreditations.

 The Southern Association of Colleges and Schools (SACS): in 1994 INCAE was the first business school outside North America to receive this accreditation.

 The Association to Advance Collegiate Schools of Business International (AACSB): in 1998, INCAE was invited to participate in a pilot project for international accreditation, and it was among the first business schools outside North America to receive this honor.

 The European Quality Improvement System (EQUIS): this accreditation was granted to INCAE in 2003 by the European Foundation for Management Development (EFMD).